MariaGrillo/IATI-Public-Validator/README.md

 Tests
 -----
-The `test/` directory contains a number of XML files that will pass or fail the various tests
+There are application tests in the `tests.php` file.
+These are run using [PHPUnit](https://github.com/sebastianbergmann/phpunit/#phpunit), `phpunit tests.php`.
+Individual XML files that should pass or fail various validator tests are found in the `tests/` directory.

-We don't have any application tests in place.